cortexproject/cortex/docs/chunks-storage/ingesters-with-wal.md

 slug: ingesters-with-wal
 ---

-Currently the ingesters running in the chunks storage mode, store all their data in memory.
+By default, ingesters running with the chunks storage, store all their data in memory.
 If there is a crash, there could be loss of data.
-WAL helps fill this gap in reliability.
+The Write-Ahead Log (WAL) helps fill this gap in reliability.

 To use WAL, there are some changes that needs to be made in the deployment.